CDFN/Hyxin/README.md

 are available by default.
 You should be able to use any features added by either project, however not everything is production ready yet.

+## Loading & Installing
+The Hyxin plugin can go in any valid `earlyplugins` folder.
+Plugins that rely on Hyxin must be in the servers `earlyplugins` folder.
+On a server, you will make this folder right next to your `plugins` and `logs` folder.
+In singleplayer your plugin needs to go in the worlds `earlyplugins` folder.

 ## Getting Started
 The Hyxin project is not on Maven yet.
 You can download it from Discord or build it yourself for now.